Email-Dashboard/Email-Dashboard/README.md

 # :mag: Acknowledgement

 If you liked our dashboard, please give us a "**Star**" :star:.
 Your support is what keep us moving forward and delivering happiness to you!
 Thank's a million, you're our Clark Kent/Kara Danvers!
-In case of any questions or concerns, feel free to contact us anytime.:blush:
+In case of any questions or concerns, feel free to contact us anytime.
+Btw you can see our guilds from our [credit content](https://github.com/mesutgulecen/Email-Dashboard/blob/master/Credit.md) :blush: